Marnack/dlxtrains_modpack/dlxtrains_diesel_locomotives/README.md

 - **Diesel Locomotive Hood** - Typically made from sheet metal and various structural elements, hoods are the outer covering of the locomotive's engine, its transmission and other vital components.
 Depending on the design of the locomotive it will typically have one or two of these.
 - **Diesel Locomotive Hydraulic Transmission** - This component is used to transfer power from the engine to the drive shaft and bogies and to control speed and direction.
 - **Diesel Locomotive Radiator** - Radiators are a critical element of a diesel engine since they are needed to keep it from over-heating and becoming permanently damaged.
 They typically consist of long coiled tubes to which many metal fins are attached.
 Fluid is circulated through the engine, into the radiators and back.
 The fluid thus transfers the heat from the engine to the metal fins where the heat is radiated into the air and away from the engine.
+- **European BR218 Diesel Locomotive Body** - This is the set of components that are added to a chassis to make a European BR218 Diesel Locomotive.
 - **European G1206 Diesel Locomotive Body** - This is the set of components that are added to a chassis to make a European G1206 Diesel Locomotive.
 - **North American SW1500 Diesel Locomotive Body** - This is the set of components that are added to a chassis to make a North American SW1500 Diesel Locomotive.